kevinquillen/kevinquillen.github.io/_posts/2014-06-03-behat-drupal.markdown

 </code>
 </pre>

 Above, replace VHOST_SERVER_ALIAS with your local development URL.
-If your local URL is local.mysite.com, enter that.
-This hooks up the Selenium2 driver and enables it to browse and talk to your site.
+If your local URL is <code>local.mysite.com</code>, enter that.
+This hooks up the Selenium driver and enables it to browse and talk to your site.